 Check if you qualify for discounted rail travel with the Young Persons Railcard.
 Full time mature students over the age of 26 can also apply for this railcard.
-The railcard can cut rail travel costs by up to 1/3.
+The railcard costs £30 per year and can cut rail travel costs by up to 1/3.
 Note however that restrictions do apply see the website for full details.